 At 40 litres, it’s big enough for a weekend away, yet light enough to double-up for an impromptu hike.
 Understated looks, superior levels of comfort and durability – the perfect combination.

 When I’m out for the day in the city, I generally grab my Herschel Retreat Backpack.
-I like its casual good looks, combined with practical features such as the well-padded shoulder straps and laptop compartment.
+I like its casual good looks, combined with practical features such as the well-padded shoulder straps and laptop compartment, perfect for your travel laptop.

 Side note: I also have my Herschel to thank for saving my camera and phone when I fell into a river in Bali – somehow, despite being totally submerged, it kept its contents dry.
 Amazing!